From the 3.0 division: Captain Megan Salisbury and teammates

 From the Open division: Captain Jeffery Adolf and teammates

-Thank you to all the teams that participated in this year's WTT season!
+Thank you to all the teams that participated in last year's WTT season!

 IMPORTANT!
 Captains, once you have paid your team fee, please click on the "register for a team" tab so you can then create your team.

 Questions?
 Please contact SPUT Adult Programs Coordinator, Brandon Kuether at 763-355-4124 or Brandon@urbantennis.org (email preferred).